On the correspondence between thermodynamics and inference: Discussion

 \subsection{Conclusion}

 Nature reveals an elegant formulation of statistics in the thermal properties of physical systems.
 Measurements of the heat capacity, compressibility or susceptibility reveal unambiguously how Nature enumerates states and defines entropy.
 These physical insights provide clues to the definition of novel statistical quantities and the resolutions of ambiguities in the formulation of objective Bayesian statistics.
 We have refined a previously proposed correspondence between the Bayesian marginal likelihood and the partition function of statistical physics.
 We demonstrate a novel and substantive mapping between the average energy, heat capacity, entropy and other statistical quantities.
-The newly-defined learning capacity is a natural quantity for characterizing and understanding learning algorithms and generates new insight into the Akaike Information Criterion (AIC) and model sloppiness through a correspondence with the equipartition theorem and the freeze-out phenomenon, respectively.
-Finally, we use the Gibbs entropy to define a generalized principle of indifference and an objective Bayesian weighting prior with the property that all distributions have equal prior weight.
+The newly-defined learning capacity is a natural quantity for characterizing and understanding learning algorithms and generates new physical insight into the mechanism of model sloppiness through a correspondence with the equipartition theorem and the freeze-out phenomenon.
+A key motivation for exploring the phenomenology of learning is to apply these insights to develop new learning algorithms.
+We provide one example in the paper: We use the Gibbs entropy to define a generalized principle of indifference and an objective Bayesian GPI prior with the property that all distributions have equal prior weight.
 This approach subsumes many seemingly inconsistent and disparate methods into a single, coherent statistical approach.
+For the first time, we demonstrate a self-consistent Bayesian approach to performing inference on models of unknown dimensional with uninformative priors.

 \textbf{Acknowledgements:} PAW and CHL acknowledge helpful discussions with M.~Linden, J.~Kinney, D.~Mayo, C.~Heilig, M.~Abbott, B.~Machta and M.~Transtrum.
 This work was support by NSF grants NSF-PHY-084845 and NSF-MCB-1151043-CAREER.